fmgarage/ft-menus/README.md

 # ft-menus

-Powerful micro framework for implementing navigation and all kind of menus into your existing FileMaker app.
+Powerful micro framework for implementing navigation and all kinds of menus into your existing FileMaker app.

 ## What does 'FT' stand for?